Grsaiago/axum_api/README.md

 ## How To

-The first thing is just call ``dotenvy::dotenv()`` to load our env vars from the .env file.
+The first line is just a call to ``dotenvy::dotenv()`` to load our env vars from the .env file.

-The second thing is that we initialize a [Tokio Tcp Listener](https://docs.rs/tokio/latest/tokio/net/struct.TcpListener.html).
+We then initialize a [Tokio Tcp Listener](https://docs.rs/tokio/latest/tokio/net/struct.TcpListener.html).

 ```Rust
     let host = match std::env::var("SERVER_HOST") {